Point-line geometries related to binary equidistant codes: Main objects, examples and basic properties

 and we can choose $J$ intersecting $I\cup I'$ precisely in $I\cap I'$, i.e.\ $x_1=x_3=0$ and $x_2=2$.
 In each of these cases, $P_J$ is collinear to both $P_I,P_{I'}$ and non-collinear to $P_{I\mathbin{\triangle} I'}$. \end{proof}

 Proposition~\ref{prop2} shows that the family of maximal cliques of $\Gamma_m$ coincides with the family of maximal singular subspaces of ${\mathcal P}_m$ if $n=3m$ or $n=7$ and $m=2$.
 In the remaining cases, $\Gamma_m$ contains maximal cliques which are not maximal singular subspaces of ${\mathcal P}_m$.
-By \cite{Ryser}, every maximal clique of $\Gamma_m$ contains no more than $n$ elements; furthermore, this clique is a symmetric block design if it contains precisely $n$ elements.
+By \cite{Ryser}, every maximal clique of $\Gamma_m$ contains no more than $n$ elements; furthermore, if it contains $n$ elements than these elements are blocks of a certain symmetric block design.

 By the first part of Proposition~\ref{prop2}, every maximal singular subspace of ${\mathcal P}_m$ is a line if $n=3m$.
 Now, we determine maximal singular subspaces of ${\mathcal P}_m$ in the general case.
 Since the geometry ${\mathcal P}_m$ is embedded in the projective space ${\mathcal P}(V)$, every singular subspace of ${\mathcal P}_m$ corresponds to a certain subspace of $V$.